Vienna: Places of worship

 Other notable churches include the Augustinian Church, the Church of St. Maria Rotunda, the Church of St. Leopold, the Franciscan Church, the Jesuit Church and the Minoritenkirche.

-Vienna's biggest mosque is the Vienna Islamic Center in Kaisermühlen, which is financed by the Muslim World League.
-The mosque features a 32-meter-high minaret and a dome 16 meters high, with a 20-meter radius.
+Vienna's biggest mosque is the Vienna Islamic centre in Kaisermühlen, which is financed by the Muslim World League.
+The mosque features a 32-metre-high minaret and a dome 16 metres high, with a 20-metre radius.
 In addition, there are over 100 further mosques in the city.

 Before the November pogroms of 1938, also known as the Kristallnacht, Vienna had 24 synagogues and 78 prayer houses.
 Only one synagogue, the Stadttempel, survived the destruction.

 Ball dances

 The first balls in Vienna were held in the 18th century.
 The ball season takes place annually during Carnival, running from 11 November to Shrove Tuesday.
 Many balls are held in the Hofburg, Rathaus and Musikverein.
 Guests adhere to a strict dress code; men are required to wear black or white tie, while women must wear ball gowns.
 Debutants of the ball wear white.

 The balls are opened with dances, traditionally including a Viennese waltz, at around 22:00, and close at about 05:00 the next morning.
 Food served at the balls includes sausages with bread, and goulash.

 Notable Viennese balls include the Vienna Opera Ball, the Vienna Ball of Sciences, the Wiener Akademikerball, and the Hofburg Silvesterball.

 The Wiener Akademikerball in the Hofburg has attracted lots of controversy for being a gathering for far-right politicians and groups.
 The ball is hosted by the FPÖ, the right-wing populist party of Austria, and has attracted multiple right-wing and far-right personalities, such as Martin Sellner and Marine Le Pen.
-Since 2008, annual demonstrations organized by various groups have protested against the event.
+Since 2008, annual demonstrations organised by various groups have protested against the event.
 Former leader of the FPÖ Heinz-Christian Strache compared anti-fascist protesters to a Nazi mob, alleging that the ball attendees were being treated as "new Jews".

 Language

 Vienna is part of the Austro-Bavarian language area, in particular Central Bavarian (Mittelbairisch).
-The Viennese dialect takes many loanword from languages of the former Habsburg Monarchy, especially Czech.
+The Viennese dialect takes many loanwords from languages of the former Habsburg Monarchy, especially Czech.
 The dialect differs from the west of Austria in its pronunciation and grammar.
 Features typical of Viennese German include Monophthongization, the transformation of a diphthong into a monophthong (German heiß (hot) into Viennese haas) and the lengthening of vowels (Heeaasd, i bin do ned bleeed, wooos waaasn ii, wea des woooa (Standard German Hörst du, ich bin doch nicht blöd, was weiß denn ich, wer das war): "Listen, I'm not stupid; what do I know, who that was?").
 Speakers of the dialect tend to avoid the genitive case.